cybertraining-dsc/fa20-523-305/project/project.md

 There are a few different approaches for modeling for this particular problem.
 The issue is that we have multiple things we would like to predict with the same predictors.
 It is unlikely that the model that predicts for a depth of 30 cm, would accurately predict for a depth of 150 cm.
 In order to adjust the models, a separate model will be created for each depth, with that said, the predictors are all the same for each depth, but the trained output is different.
 To accomplish this, five different datasets were constructed, each one representing a depth.
 All rows in which the predicted value is not available for that depth were pruned from the dataset.

 In each experiment, there will be 5 different models created.
 Initially, these 5 models will use the same hyper-parameters for all the depths.
 It might turn out that all the models will need the same hyper-parameters, or each soil depth could be different.
-This will be examine through experimentation.
+This will be examined through experimentation.

 ## 7. Splitting Data into Train and Test